mehkey/system-design/2022 Practice/URLShortner/readme.md

 - Before redirecting the user should see a
   - Temporary Accept page
-- Temporary Add
+  - Temporary Ad

-- Content Filtering
+- Content should be filtered

 1M per day